-We are committed to protecting that environment while increasing our output by more than 50% by 2020.
+We are committed to protecting the environment while increasing our output by more than 50% by 2020.
 To achieve this we developed our innovative Open Source® Programme.

 Like no other dairy company, worldwide